parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 </iframe>
 </div>

----
+Many factors affect blood pressure.
+It varies between people and is constantly changing in any one person.
+This makes it difficult to define “normal” blood pressure.
+Parkinson’s, as well as medication used for Parkinson’s, can both cause a lower or variable blood pressure.
+But getting older and many lifestyle factors can cause a higher blood pressure.

 ### High blood pressure
 - Blood pressure increases with age and certain lifestyle factors.
 These include smoking, alcohol, caffeine, unhealthy diet, lack of exercise, and increased weight.
 It is also elevated by stress and pain.
 - Generally, a blood pressure above 140/90mmHg is high for those under 80 years old and above 150/90mmHg for those over 80 years old.
 - High blood pressure usually does not cause any symptoms.
 But, if left untreated it can cause serious health conditions, such as heart attacks and strokes.
 - A healthy lifestyle will reduce the chance of getting high blood pressure and can lower your blood pressure if it’s high.
 Many people will need medication to treat high blood pressure.
-See the NHS website ([www.nhs.uk](https://www.nhs.uk)) for more information.
+See the <a href="https://www.nhs.uk/conditions/high-blood-pressure-hypertension/" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> for more information.

----

 ### Low blood pressure
 - Blood pressure may be low because of: a long-term health condition (e.g. Parkinson’s); medication (including many used to treat Parkinson’s); or an illness (e.g. an infection).
 - Generally, a blood pressure below 90/60mmHg is considered low.
-But, a problematic low blood pressure is when it causes symptoms.
+But, a _problematic_ low blood pressure is when it causes symptoms.

-- **Symptoms of low blood pressure include**:
+**Symptoms of low blood pressure include**:
 - Feeling lightheaded, faint or dizzy – this may cause you to faint
 - Feeling sick
 - Blurred vision
 -  Feeling generally weak
 -  Feeling muddled

-Low blood pressure does not always require treatment, but may do if you are experiencing symptoms.
-See the Dizziness page for more information.
+Low blood pressure does not always require treatment but may do if you are experiencing symptoms.
+See the <a href="/learn/managing-symptoms/dizziness" class="internal-link">_Dizziness_</a> page for more information.
 Treatment of any other cause, like infection, is also important.

----

 ### Parkinson’s and blood pressure
 Parkinson’s is often linked to low blood pressure or varying blood pressure.
 Many people experience a drop in blood pressure when they change to a more upright position (i.e. going from sitting to standing).
-This is known as **postural or orthostatic hypotension**.
-For more information on this, see our Dizziness page.
+This is known as postural or orthostatic hypotension.
+For more information on this, see our <a href="/learn/managing-symptoms/dizziness" class="internal-link">_Dizziness_</a> page.

----

 ### When should I get my blood pressure checked?
 It is recommended that everyone over the age of 40 years has their blood pressure tested at least every 5 years.
 It should be checked more frequently if you are at risk of blood pressure problems.
 Since Parkinson’s and the medication used to treat it both impact on blood pressure, you should have it checked more often.
 There is no official rule for how frequently you should have your blood pressure checked.
 This decision will vary according to each person’s circumstance and will be guided by a healthcare professional.
 It will normally be at least once a year.

----

 ### How can I get my blood pressure checked?
 You can have your blood pressure tested at your GP surgery, hospital appointments, and some pharmacies.
 Or, you can buy your own blood pressure monitor for use at home.
-The British and Irish Hypertension Society and Blood Pressure UK both have advice on validated monitors.
-See our _More Information_ section for links to their websites.
+The <a href="https://bihsoc.org/#%3A~%3Atext%3DThe%20British%20and%20Irish%20Hypertension%20Society%26text%3DThe%20Society%20comprises%20doctors%2C%20nurses%2Cthe%20forefront%20of%20cardiovascular%20research" class="external-link" target="_blank" rel="noopener noreferrer">British and Irish Hypertension Society</a> and <a href="[https://www.parkinsons.org.uk](http://www.bloodpressureuk.org/Home)" class="external-link" target="_blank" rel="noopener noreferrer">Blood Pressure UK</a> both have advice on validated monitors.

 ---

 ## Bone Health
 - Broken bones, or fractures, are more likely to happen if you have fragile bones and if you fall over.
 - It is recommended that everyone with Parkinson’s take vitamin D supplements to help maintain bone strength.